Georgetown University Law Center

-The Georgetown University Law Center is the law school of Georgetown University, a private research university in Washington, D.C.
-It was established in 1870 and is the largest law school in the United States by enrollment and the most applied to, receiving more full-time applications than any other law school in the country.
+Georgetown University Law Center is the law school of Georgetown University, a private research university in Washington, D.C., United States.
+It was established in 1870 and is the largest law school in the United States by enrollment, with over 2,000 students.
+It frequently receives the most full-time applications of any law school in the United States.
+Georgetown is considered part of the T14, an unofficial designation in the legal community of the best 14 law schools in the United States.

-A leading institution in constitutional, technology, and international law, numerous alumni have entered public service.
-The school's campus is several blocks from the U.S. Capitol Building, the center of the legislative branch of US government, and maintains a close association with the highest court in the US judicial branch, the nearby U.S. Supreme Court.
-Georgetown is consistently ranked among the most prestigious law schools in the United States, occasionally shifting between 12th and 14th place, where it currently sits.

-Prominent alumni include 91 members of the United States Congress, federal and state judges, billionaires, and diplomats.
-Georgetown is also ranked in the top 10 law schools for business and corporate law; international, criminal, environmental, health care, and tax law; as well as first in clinical training and part-time legal studies.
+The school's campus is less than a mile from the U.S. Capitol Building and U.S. Supreme Court.
+Prominent alumni include 11 current members of the United States Congress, federal and state judges, billionaires, and diplomats.

-In the 2022 Academic Ranking of World Universities, Georgetown Law was ranked as the 13th best law school in the world.

 History

 Opened as Georgetown Law School in 1870, Georgetown Law was the second (after St. Louis University) law school run by a Jesuit institution within the United States.
 Georgetown Law has been separate from the main Georgetown campus (in the neighborhood of Georgetown) since 1890, when it moved near what is now Chinatown.

-The Law Center campus is located on New Jersey Avenue, several blocks north of the Capitol, and a few blocks west of Union Station.
+The Law Center campus is located on New Jersey Avenue, within a mile from the Capitol, and a few blocks west of Washington Union Station.
 Georgetown Law School changed its name to Georgetown University Law Center in 1953.
 The school added the Edward Bennett Williams Law Library in 1989 and the Gewirz Student Center in 1993, providing on-campus living for the first time.
 The "Campus Completion Project" finished in 2004 with the addition of the Hotung International Building and the Sport and Fitness Center.

 Georgetown Law's original wall (or sign) is preserved on the quad of the present-day campus.